 So I then clamped the board to the table and cut with my jigsaw along all my markings.
 I have about the cheapest jigsaw on the market and it was able to cut them rather easily…so don’t let the thought of having to use a jigsaw stop you from trying this project!!

 After cutting the cut-outs on my first leg, I just laid this leg on top of my other board and traced the cut-outs so they would match better because yes…I did get off my lines in a few places!!
 Hahaha!!

-Let me give you a quick run through of how this one works…I have to say, although there is NOTHING wrong with my R3, I am so glad to have a new upgraded version because it is a little easier and I can’t lose this one like I used to constantly do with my small R3…this one stays clamped to my table so I always know where it’s at!!
-Hehehe!!!
-You can get one at any Home Depot, Lowe’s, Woodcraft, Amazon, or at Kreg’s website HERE.
+Let me give you a quick run-through of how this one works…I have to say, although there is NOTHING wrong with my R3, I am so glad to have a new upgraded version because it is a little easier and I can’t lose this one like I used to constantly do with my small R3…this one stays clamped to my table so I always know where it’s at!!
+You can get one at any Home Depot, Lowe’s, Woodcraft, or Amazon.

 So like the R3, you set your jig to the right depth of the wood you are drilling into, this is 2x wood with an actual measurement of 1 1/2″ so we set the drill guide to 1 1/2″.
 It has this small gold screw that you loosen and then slide the blue drill holes up or down and then tighten the gold screw when you find the correct measurement you need.

 The K4 has the drill bit guide right on the actual jig which is helpful as well because there again, I make SUCH a mess while I am out in my garage working that I LOSE EVERYTHING…my tape measurer, my pencil, drill bits, the drill bit guide to my R3…you name it, I am looking for it!!🤣

 So you just set the drill bit in the space provided, and it is backward from my R3, the tip is where you are measuring to…with the R3, you are using the bottom where the band is at…that took me some time to become accustomed to!!